resterampeberlin/rr_ArduinoUtils/README.md

 Be careful with memory consumption, especially the floating point version could make a UNO or NANO unusable

-Additionally the define #RR_DEBUG_LOCATION influences memory consumption
+Additionally the define RR_DEBUG_LOCATION influences memory consumption.
+See source code rr_DebugUtils.h for details.

 # Generate Doxygen source code documentation